-Marmot Principle ABUHB Priority CCBC Priority / Objectives Gwent PSB Objective Gwent RPB Priorities Give every child the best start in life Every Child has the best start in life.
+Marmot Principle ABUHB Priority CCBC Priority / Objectives Gwent PSB DRAFT Objective Gwent RPB Emerging Priorities Give every child the best start in life Every Child has the best start in life.
 Getting it right for children and young adult Objective 1 Improve education opportunities for all.
 Objective 3 Address the availability, condition, and sustainability of homes throughout the county borough and provide advice, assistance, or support to help improve people's well-being.
-Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 1: We want to create a fairer, more equitable and inclusive Gwent for all Children & Young People: To improve outcomes for children and young people with complex needs through earlier intervention, community-based support and placements closer to home.
-To ensure good mental health and emotional well- being for children and young Enable all children, young people and adults to maximise their capabilities and have control over their lives Every Child has the best start in life.
+Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 1 - We want to create a fair and equitable Gwent for all.
+Enable all children, young people and adults to maximise their capabilities and have control over their lives Every Child has the best start in life.
 Getting it right for children and young adult Adults in Gwent live healthy and age well.
 Older Adults are supported to live well and independently.
 Dying well as part of life Objective 1 Improve education opportunities for all.
 Objective 2 Enabling employment.
 Objective 3 Address availability, condition & sustainability of homes and provide advice, assistance, or support to help improve people's well-being.
 Objective 4 Promote a modern, integrated, & sustainable transport system that increases opportunity, promotes prosperity, and minimises adverse impacts on environment.
-Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 1: We want to create a fairer, more equitable and inclusive Gwent for all people through effective partnership working especially mitigating long term impact of Covid.
-Autism: Provide more timely diagnosis of Autistic Spectrum Disorder and access to support services and information and advice
+Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 1 - We want to create a fair and equitable Gwent for all.

-Marmot Principle ABUHB Priority CCBC Priority / Objectives Gwent PSB Objective Gwent RPB Priorities Create fair employment and good work for all Getting it right for children and young adult Adults in Gwent live healthy and age well.
+Marmot Principle ABUHB Priority CCBC Priority / Objectives Gwent PSB DRAFT Objective Gwent RPB Emerging Priorities Create fair employment and good work for all Getting it right for children and young adult Adults in Gwent live healthy and age well.
 Older Adults are supported to live well and independently Objective 1 Improve education opportunities for all.
 Objective 2 Enabling employment.
 Objective 4 Promote a modern, integrated, and sustainable transport system that increases opportunity, promotes prosperity, and minimises the adverse impacts on the environment.
-Objective 6 Support citizens to remain independent and improve their well-being Obj 1: We want to create a fairer, more equitable and inclusive Gwent for all Ensure a healthy standard of living for all Every Child has the best start in life.
+Objective 6 Support citizens to remain independent and improve their well-being Obj 1 - We want to create a fair and equitable Gwent for all.
+Ensure a healthy standard of living for all Every Child has the best start in life.
 Getting it right for children and young adult Adults in Gwent live healthy and age well.
 Older Adults are supported to live well and independently Objective 3 Address availability, condition & sustainability of homes and provide advice, assistance, or support to help improve people's well-being.
 Objective 4 Promote a modern, integrated, and sustainable transport system that increases opportunity, promotes prosperity, and minimises the adverse impacts on the environment.
-Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 1: We want to create a fairer, more equitable and inclusive Gwent for all Obj 2: We want to create a more climate-aware Gwent, where our environment is valued and protected, ensuring our wellbeing now and for future generations Health & Physical Disabilities: • To support disabled people, including sensory impairment, through an all- age approach to live independently in appropriate accommodation and access community-based services, including transport. • Ensure people are supported through access to accurate information, assistance and 'rehabilitation' where required. • Improve transition across all age groups and support services.
+Objective 5 Creating a county borough that supports a healthy lifestyle in accordance with the Sustainable Development Principle within the Well-being of Future Generations (Wales) Act 2015 Objective 6 Support citizens to remain independent and improve their well-being Obj 2 - We want to create a Gwent that has friendly, safe and confident communities.
+Obj 3 - We want to create a Gwent where the natural environment is protected and enhanced.